RC4: RC4-based random number generators

 Proposed new random number generators are often compared to the RC4 random number generator.

-Several attacks on RC4 are able to distinguish its output from a random sequence.

 Implementation

 Many stream ciphers are based on linear-feedback shift registers (LFSRs), which, while efficient in hardware, are less so in software.
 The design of RC4 avoids the use of LFSRs and is ideal for software implementation, as it requires only byte manipulations.
 It uses 256 bytes of memory for the state array, S[0] through S[255], k bytes of memory for the key, key[0] through key[k−1], and integer variables, i, j, and K. Performing a modular reduction of some value modulo 256 can be done with a bitwise AND with 255 (which is equivalent to taking the low-order byte of the value in question).

 Test vectors

 These test vectors are not official, but convenient for anyone testing their own RC4 program.
 The keys and plaintext are ASCII, the keystream and ciphertext are in hexadecimal.